Healthcare in the Netherlands for expats

 Your health insurance covers most prescription costs except a small co-pay for some medications.
 Don't be surprised if Dutch doctors are sometimes conservative in prescribing drugs , for example, they might advise rest and fluids for a mild illness rather than immediately giving antibiotics.
 This is part of Dutch medical culture, which emphasizes practicality and avoiding unnecessary treatments.

-Staying Healthy and Informed
+Staying healthy and informed

 It's a good idea to familiarize yourself with how to use your health insurance.
 For instance, know what's included in your basic package and how to submit a claim for any reimbursements (like if you pay out-of-pocket for a service, you can often claim it back via the insurer's app or website).
 Also, once you have your insurance and BSN, you can create a DigiD account (a digital ID , see our Government Services page) which allows you to access online portals for things like insurance, pharmacies, or viewing test results.